Ideal Number of Direct Reports

 Why Seven Works

-To determine the optimal number of direct reports for a manager, let’s consider the total time required within a standard 40-hour workweek.
+Seven direct reports strike an optimal balance because of practical time management constraints.
+Consider the following simple formula to illustrate this.
+To determine the optimal number of direct reports for a manager, let us consider the total time required within a standard forty hour workweek.

 Amount of time an engineering manager can have vs number of direct reports.